Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 - Peer support networks rely on accessible language

-Real example: Gen Z friend groups develop shared mental health slang, creating support systems through accessible language rather than clinical frameworks.
+Gen Z friend groups develop shared mental health slang, creating support systems through accessible language rather than clinical frameworks.
+Group chats become informal wellness check-in spaces where "you good?" serves as a daily mental health barometer.

 The Power of Shared Language